SimonHarte/SpartanGrid/Documentation.md

 @include grid-generate('test');
 ```

-This will generate the base classes as mentioned in the [namespace section](#namespace):
+This will generate the base classes as mentioned in the [namespace section](#namespace) above:

 ```css
 .grid-container